 Revenue is attributable to countries based on the ultimate destination of the product sold, if known.
 If the ultimate destination is not known, revenue is attributable to countries based on the geographic location of the initial shipment.

-3. Investments
+3. Sale of Subsidiary